w3c/wai-about-w3c-process/index.md

 ---
-title: "How WAI Develops Accessibility Guidelines through the W3C Process: Milestones and Opportunities to Contribute"
+title: "How WAI Develops Accessibility Standards through the W3C Process: Milestones and Opportunities to Contribute"
 permalink: /standards/w3c-process/
 redirect_from: /
 layout: default